noiseprotocol/noise_spec/noise.md

    a block of zeros equal in length to `k`.
 Returns the same number of bytes from the beginning of the encrypted output.
 This function can typically be implemented more efficiently than calling `ENCRYPT` (e.g. by skipping the MAC).
+Since it calls `ENCRYPT`, this function increments the nonce `n`.

  * **KDF(k, n, input):** Takes a cipher key and nonce and some input data and returns a new cipher key.
-The KDF should call `GETKEY(k, n)` to generate an internal key and then provide a PRF when keyed by the internal key.
+The KDF should call `GETKEY(k, n)` to generate an internal key and then be considered a "PRF" based on this internal key.
+The KDF should also be a collision-resistant hash function given a known key.

  * **HASH(input):** Hashes some input and returns the output.